 Regional Train Tickets

-You can ride the train within the city zones with a standard zone transportation pass or single use ticket.
-If you plan to travel beyond the zones you are given on your transportation pass, you will need to purchase a ticket.
+You can ride the train within the city zones with a Commuter Card or a single use ticket.
+If you plan to travel beyond the zones you are given on your Commuter Card, you will need to purchase a ticket.